sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 ## Formalized semantics of the data model and the query language

-- In ideal world a query language is formally defined like e.g. Datalog
+- In an ideal world a query language is formally defined like e.g. Datalog
 - All you need to restore a digital object would be the data and any implementation conforming to the specification

 . . .